python/cpython/Doc/reference/import_machinery.rst

  * If there is an existing module object with the given name in :data:`sys.modules`, the loader must use that existing module.
-(Otherwise, the :func:`reload()` builtin will not work correctly.)
+(Otherwise, the :func:`imp.reload` will not work correctly.)
 If the named module does not exist in :data:`sys.modules`, the loader must create a new module object and add it to :data:`sys.modules`.

    Note that the module *must* exist in :data:`sys.modules` before the loader